Jaan (film): Soundtrack

 All music was composed by Anand–Milind.
 Lyrics were penned by Anand Bakshi.
 The music was among the best-selling albums of the year.
-Subhash Ghai was so impressed by the songs that he personally designed the promos.

-Rediff.com noted in 2012 that the "breezy soundtrack ensured Jaan fares decently at the box office".

 Reception

 Rediff.com : "Despite a predictable plotline, [Kanwar] utilised Ajay Devgn's simmering intensity, Twinkle Khanna's sweet sophistication and Amrish Puri's towering persona to extract some engaging theatrics".
 Devgn and Khanna's pairing was repeated in Itihaas, which failed to do well commercially.
 The book Indian Traffic: Identities in Question in Colonial and Postcolonial India (1998) had a picture from a dance sequence in the film as its cover photo.